jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 about an intentional ommision by myself.
 Shoghi Effendi wrote of a time long in the future where, "in the fullness of time", the Baha'i Faith becomes the world religion of a superstate.
-Secular critics in particular have pointed out this looks a lot like the notion of an Islamic caliphate.
+Secular critics in particular have pointed out this seems a lot like the notion of an Islamic caliphate.

 However, this cannot be emphasized enough: Shoghi Effendi never asked Baha'is to work for such a situation, existing Baha'i authorities have not